emoose0/3lang/README.md

 An attempt at an esoteric language inspired by brainfuck

 # About
-My first esoteric language, heavily inspired by brainfuck, the main difference is that while brainfuck gives you an unlimited amount of "cells", 3lang gives you 3 variables called a, b, and c (hence the name 3lang).
+My first esoteric language, heavily inspired by brainfuck, the main difference is that while brainfuck gives you an unlimited amount of "cells", 3lang gives you 3 variables called `a`, `b`, and `c` (hence the name 3lang).

 # Actions
 | Command | Usage |